Cat-Vader/c-sharp/Instructions.md

 4. **setSolverTest.cpp**:
    - Unit tests for `SetSolverSquareSet`, including tests for initialization, removing values, checking for values, and determining if a cell has been solved.

-This project demonstrates logical constraint solving with C++ and uses basic techniques for validating program correctness through test cases.